httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 Description
 :
-: Derived from metadata associated with keyId.
+: Derived from metadata associated with keyid.
 Recommend support for:
 :    - RSASSA-PSS [RFC8017] using SHA-512 [RFC6234]
 :    - HMAC [RFC2104] using SHA-512 [RFC6234]
 :    - ECDSA using curve P-256 DSS {{FIPS186-4}} and SHA-512 [RFC6234]